nandorsieben/Optiongraphs/README.md

 Companion web page for the article

-Isomorphism Theorems for Loopy Impartial Combinatorial Games
+Isomorphism Theorems for Impartial Combinatorial Games

 by